hongcankun/scroll-monitor/readme.md

 ## Monitor

-The core component of this plugin is `Monitor`, which monitors scroll events of targets, resolves `ScrollMetric` of target, delivers `ScrollMetric`s and scrolling events to `Resolver`s, then dispatchs converted events to subscribers, so subscribers can listen to classified scroll event, such as scrolling up.
+The core component of this plugin is `Monitor`, which monitors scroll events of targets, resolves `ScrollMetric` of target, delivers `ScrollMetric`s and scrolling events to `Resolver`s, then dispatchs converted events to subscribers, so subscribers can listen to converted scrolling event, such as scrolling up.
 See follow charpter for more information about `ScrollMetric`.

 ### By data attributes